Kafi Benz: Planning

 Interest in regional and local planning led Benz to participate in community planning projects, as well as the designs for the campuses of both New College and the University of South Florida Sarasota-Manatee.
-She became a director of a large and active neighborhood association and assumed a leadership role in the community and many organizations related to community issues.
+She became a director of Indian Beach Sapphire Shores, a large and active neighborhood association and assumed a leadership role in the community and many organizations related to community issues.